FRANZ2103/FirebaseQT-POST-Request-/README.md

 # FirebaseQT-POST-Request-
-A continuation og the get request involving firebase
+A continuation of the get request involving firebase (test environment)